Design to Fade - PUMA x Streamateria biodesign project explores sustainable ways of producing and dyeing textiles

 PROJECT A new infrastructure for the fashion industry based on circularity, total transparency, zero tolerance for waste and a generic belief in strong visions.

-CASE Streamateria is a radically new digital service implementing time into fashion design by offering bespoke, compostable clothing with a controlled life span to be consumed without environmental guilt.
+Our aim is to implement time into fashion design by offering bespoke, compostable clothing with a controlled life span to be consumed without environmental guilt.
 Consumption made possible by designing transience – designed to die - as an added value right from the start.

 - There is a Japanese say – mono no aware – that could be described as the sadness of things or the passing of time.
 When you look at a forest in autumn and feel lonely and sad for example.
 That is when you feel the passing of time.